laravel-enso/documentation/docs/packages/form-builder.md

 even on the same row
 - uses it's own VueJS components, such as `vue-select` and `datepicker` for an improved experience
 - `VueFormSs.vue` a server-side form wrapper is available that can be used to fetch the form configuration
-- for most forms, the json template is all that it's needed
+- for most forms, the builder & the json template is all that's needed
 - provides helpful error messages when the template is missing parameters or unexpected values are found
-- when needed, allows the customization of form components in order to cover all scenarios
+- when required, allows the customization of form components in order to cover all scenarios
 - comes with a `template.json` file that can be used as an example when starting out
 - integrates with the [Laravel Request Validation](https://laravel.com/docs/5.6/validation#available-validation-rules) for seamless usage and reusability
 - uses the Enso toast notifications for stylish feedback on the various actions